dotnet/WatsonTcp/README.md

 | Server-side termination | Abrupt termination due to process abort or CTRL-C | PASS |
 | Client-side dispose | Graceful termination of a client connection | PASS |
 | Client-side termination | Abrupt termination due to a process abort or CTRL-C | PASS |

+## Disconnecting Idle Clients

+If you wish to have WatsonTcpServer automatically disconnect clients that have been idle for a period of time, set ```WatsonTcpServer.IdleClientTimeoutSeconds``` to a positive integer.
+Sending a message to a client or receiving a message from a client automatically resets their timeout.
+Client timeouts are evaluated every 5 seconds by Watson, so the disconnection may not be precise (for instance, if you use 7 seconds as your disconnect interval).

 ## Version History